mehulsingh750-dev/University/BIOL 1101/Chapter 13.md

 				- Orientate enzyme to start transcription at the correct place
 			- **Activators** bind to promoter proximal elements and increase transcription rate
 			- Activators are proteins with 2 distinct *domains*
-			- 3D arrangement of proteins produces highly specialized regions called
+			- 3D arrangement of proteins produces highly specialized regions called *motifs*
+				- Helix-turn-helix
+				- Zinc Finger
+				- Leucine Zipper
+				-